brisma/bof3-translation-tool/README.md

     unpack              unpack EMI files into BIN files pack                pack BIN files into EMI file dump                dump text from BIN file
-    reinsert            reinsert text into BIN file
+    translate           translate a JSON file using Amazon Translate (ML) reinsert            reinsert text into BIN file
     index               index all texts into single file expand              expand an indexed file into multiple files